jfasch/jfasch-home/trainings/material/soup/linux/toolchain/cross/raspberry.rst

 Lacking a precomposed ``sysroot`` that only contains what we need, we copy over a minimal set of artifacts from the target.
-By trial and error we can come up for the following remote directories that we copy into the host's ``sysroot``,
+By trial and error we can come up with the following remote directories that we copy into the host's ``sysroot``,

 * ``/usr/lib/arm-linux-gnueabihf``
 * ``/usr/lib/gcc/arm-linux-gnueabihf``